ashishmishra36/learnings/README.md

 ** About Pytest **
-test with a given keyword: pytest -k login -v | Output: will pick all test which have keyword 'login' -v means - more verbose Parallel execution: pytest -n 5 html report: pytest test_pytest.py -v -s --html=report.html
+test with a given keyword: pytest -k login -v | Output: will pick all test which have keyword 'login' -v means - more verbose Parallel execution: pytest -n 5 html report: pytest test_pytest.py -v -s --html=report.html || -s means no print output in the report just in the terminal We can keep the init_driver fixture in the class or in the conftest.py to make global